Computer-Programming-for-Lawyers/ps1/ps1-instructions.md

 ![image](images/noterbook-kernel-picker.gif)

+You may also have to install and enable Python and Jupyter Notebook, as prompted by Codespaces.

 ### Step 3: Submit Assignment
 Once you've completed the assignment, we'll practice "pushing" changes as a means of submitting your assignment.
 Back in the terminal again, do the following: